 Bats

 Bats come in wood and aluminum.
 But, if you want to buy an aluminum bat, check with the league you play in to ensure they aren’t banned.
 You should always go for a bat that feels comfortable in your hands and doesn’t feel too heavy while swinging.
-To understand the to buy, put the knob to your chest and try holding the barrel while extending your arm forward.
+To understand the right size bat to buy, put the knob to your chest and try holding the barrel while extending your arm forward.
 If you’re grabbing the barrel somewhere in the middle, you’ve got the right size.

 Batting Mats

-Getting is great if you want to protect your batter’s box, the lawn at home, or even if you want to practice indoors.
+Getting a durable batting mat is great if you want to protect your batter’s box, the lawn at home, or even if you want to practice indoors.
 When buying a mat, make sure it is spike resistant and suitable for use outdoors as well as indoors.
 Don’t forget to check the size of the mat you’re getting too.
 If it’s too small you might end up having to move it depending on whether the hitter is right or left-handed.

 Cleats